Intelogy transforms document collaboration for oil and gas company with SharePoint and OneDrive

 SharePoint – used to create the intranet portal for content distribution providing a secure backend which is globally accessible across multiple devices whilst ensuring that all data is stored securely.

 OneDrive – used to facilitate the customer requirement to work remotely.
-The OneDrive sync clients, deployed as part of the roll-out of Office 365 services to users, allows the download and synchronisation of files on the local desktop.
+The OneDrive sync clients, deployed as part of the roll-out of Microsoft 365 services to users, allows the download and synchronisation of files on the local desktop.

 With the successful delivery of migration project in the challenging time frame by Intelogy, the customer has a new collaborative Intranet that provides employees with a more modern experience customised to reflect their business branding.
 The new information architecture allows the end user to easily and securely share content with external parties.
 Users are now able to access data from anywhere, at any time, allowing them to store files locally using the OneDrive Sync client when required and see real time updates when collaborating with internal and external co-workers.